SloboticOfficial/.github/profile/README.md

  - OpenBSD - The minimalist, safe, quality conscious open source operating system.
  - Low-Tech Magazine - Showing us how low-tech often worked in olden days and can still be a solution today.
- - Ancient engineers - identifying the Five Simple Machines and building amazing things with them showed we can move anything with the right designs.
+ - Ancient engineers - identifying the Five Simple Machines and building amazing things, like treadwheels and shadufs, showed we can move anything with the right designs.

+> -- Leon Stafford, founder of Slobotic